steven-mercatante/graphql-stack/README.md

 # GraphQL Stack Explanation

-An explaination of how the various tools in the GraphQL ecosystem fit together.
+A visual explanation of how the various tools in the GraphQL ecosystem fit together.

 ### Contributions

-Am I missing a library?
+Is a library missing?
 Is there incorrect information?
 Please submit a PR!
-Most of the content is fed by `toolsData.js`.
+Most of the content is fed by `src/toolsData.js`.